On Ruthless Self-Love and Marc Jacobs’ New Scent, Excellent

 Excellent is constructed across the narcissus flower, or the daffodil—the flower that Narcissus withered away into after he was engulfed by his self-obsession.
 I don’t love floral scents, so at first spritz, I didn’t discover this precisely enthralling.

 It’s a enjoyable concept that the scent is constructed round a flower whose origin story is one which warns of the pitfalls of loving your self an excessive amount of as a result of, to me, it’s a scent that perfects what you’re already working with.
 It attracts the eye to you with out taking it away.
 It places you entrance and heart.
 It exhibits you off.
-Excellent isn’t the star of the present—it’s a of entirety.
+Excellent isn’t the star of the present—it’s a crowning glory.